kinkir/docker-nginx-php7-laravel/README.md

 Now it's time to check if the Redis is working as well, you should have at least one entry in Redis DB "0" if you managed to load the Laravel index page successfully

-Connect to the Redis container by running `redis-cli -h cray-redis` in your terminal
+Connect to the Redis container by running `redis-cli -h cray-redis` in the Laravel container

 ```bash
 /var/www/html # redis-cli -h cray-redis